Sustainability - Green Notes

 Welcome back to school, Eco Eagles!
 It is so nice to see new faces on campus this semester.
 To help everyone out with their campus sustainability, I have comprised a list of 10 tips on staying eco-friendly while living in a dorm room.
 It can be very difficult to live a low-waste lifestyle when much of the resources given to you are based on ease and convenience.
 However, I hope these tips open your eyes up to how simple it can be to remain environmentally friendly no matter where you are.
 Let’s get started!

 Tip #1: Keep reusable items such as bamboo cutlery, cloth napkins, stainless steel water bottles, tupperware containers, and silicone sandwich/snack bags on hand.
 Having these items in your dorm is a great way to knock out the need for single-use plastic.
 If you know you are going to eat in the cafeteria, consider bringing your own cutlery and/or to-go container.
-TN Tech’s cafeteria has an amazing reusable to-go container program called “Ozzi.”
+Tech’s cafeteria has an amazing reusable to-go container program called “Ozzi.”
 The Ozzi machine is located outside of the cafeteria and works very similarly to a vending machine.
 Place the used Ozzi container in the machine, and it will dispense a coin for you to use the next time you need a to-go container.
 “These containers are the newest way we are implementing safety precautions while also keeping it green!”
-(TN Tech Dining).
+(Tennessee Tech Dining).

 Tip #2: Take advantage of the hydration stations on campus.
 There is at least one hydration station in every building and a few located outdoors.
 These stations are a great way to decrease campus waste as they encourage students, faculty, and staff to bring their own reusable water bottle to campus.